NuGet Package Restore

-NuGet offers two approaches to using package restore.
+NuGet offers three approaches to using package restore.
 Automatic Package Restore is the NuGet team's recommended approach to Package Restore within Visual Studio, and it was introduced in NuGet 2.7.
 Command-Line Package Restore is required when building a solution from the command-line; it was introduced in early versions of NuGet, but was improved in NuGet 2.7.
 The MSBuild-integrated package restore approach is the original Package Restore implementation and though it continues to work in many scenarios, it does not cover the full set of scenarios addressed by the other two approaches.

 Automatic Package Restore in Visual Studio

 Beginning with NuGet 2.7, the NuGet Visual Studio extension integrates into Visual Studio's build events and restores missing packages when a build begins.
 This feature is enabled by default, but developers can opt out if desired.

 - On project or solution build, Visual Studio raises an event that a build is beginning within the solution.

 - NuGet responds to this event and checks for

 packages.configfiles included in the solution.